Barronvale Bridge in Somerset County (PA-56-03)

 The Theodore Burr Covered Bridge Society of Pennsylvania, Inc., generally meets the first Sunday of each month except in January.
 (If a major holiday interferes, the meeting is normally held the following Sunday.)
 Five or six of the meetings are held at St. Paul's Episcopal Church in Manheim, PA at 90 S. Charlotte Street starting at 2 p.m.
 The remaining meetings are held at various as listed in the Society's newsletters.

 Each year the Theodore Burr Covered Bridge Society of Pennsylvania, Inc., plans a Covered Bridge Safari.
 A covered bridge safari is when a group of covered bridge enthusiasts caravan to covered bridges in a particular county or geographic area.
-The 2013 Safari was on June 1-2, 2013.
-Our Safari took us to bridges in Northumberland, Montour, Union and Snyder counties.
+The 2018 Safari will be in Preble and Greene counties Ohio on June 9-10.
+We will visit all 14 bridges in these two counties.

 Each year the Governor signs a proclamation to encourage all Pennsylvanians to visit covered bridges.
 "See Pennsylvania's Covered Bridges" Week begins the first Saturday after the first Sunday in May, to and including the third Sunday of May.